MathiasSkavhaug/ccv/README.md

 ```
 python src/main/python/trec-covid/index_cord19.py --date 2022-02-07 --download --index
 ```
+All scripts are designed to be called from the top directory.

 ### Graph
 In order to generate the graph structure used for visualisation, run the [run_query.py](ccv/run_query.py) script.